 New York braces for ‘worst-case’ flooding along Lake Ontario

 SODUS POINT, N.Y.
-(AP) — New York Gov. Andrew Cuomo says the state is preparing for a “worst-case scenario” as water levels rise along Lake Ontario where flooding caused extensive damage in 2017.
+(AP) — New York state is preparing for a “worst-case scenario” as water levels rise along Lake Ontario where flooding caused extensive damage in 2017, Gov. Andrew Cuomo said Monday.

-The Democrat was in Sodus Point in Wayne County on Monday to detail steps being taken to combat potential flooding.
+The Democrat was in Sodus Point in Wayne County to detail steps being taken to combat potential flooding.

-Cuomo says flooding from heavy rain and snow melt is “a real possibility,” so the state is providing thousands of sandbags and putting members of the New York National Guard on standby.
+Flooding from heavy rain and snow melt is “a real possibility,” Cuomo said, so the state is providing thousands of sandbags and putting members of the New York National Guard on standby.

-The governor says state representatives will meet this week with members of the International Joint Commission, a U.S.-Canada entity that controls water outflows from Lake Ontario into the St. Lawrence River.
+The governor said state representatives will meet this week with members of the International Joint Commission, a U.S.-Canada entity that controls water outflows from Lake Ontario into the St. Lawrence River.

-He says talks will involve New York’s concerns for lakeside property owners threatened by a repeat of 2017′s flooding.
+He said talks will involve New York’s concerns for lakeside property owners threatened by a repeat of 2017′s flooding.